quantastica/quantum-simulator-benchmark/README.md

 - Run docker container: `./docker_run.sh`

-When benchmarks finish, you'll find results in this directory.
+When benchmarks finish, you'll find results in in `output/` directory.

 ## Run on "bare metal"